How to Keep the Same Meeting ID in Zoom

 - Choose your meeting settings and then select “Recurring meeting”.

-- Select “Schedule” and the calendar you use will open.
+- Select “Save” and the calendar you use will open.
 Proceed to set up the recurring meeting.

 - If you have chosen Google Calendar, you’ll be prompted to sign in to your Google account.